gabefoley/RDA/docs/index.md

 |	V9S9Y9|	59,780|  |
 |	Q97UB2|	59,422| '2,3-dihydroxy-3-methylpentanoate = 3-methyl-2-oxopentanoate + H2O'
 |	A1B3F3|	63,455||

-**Note: As long as there is at least one annotation for a protein, it will be included**

 If we choose to combine a UniProt retrieval with a BRENDA based on organism name, it will end up looking like this